rfpludwick/shell-config/README.md

 ### Bash

 Please install first using a non-root user.
+If your non-root user needs `sudo` to install Starship, add the `-s` parameter to the invocation of the install script.

 ```bash
 git clone https://github.com/rfpludwick/shell-config